christopheslv/plane-js/README.md

 ### Usage example ###

-Here is a simple example of how the code can be used
+A simple example of how the code can be used:

 ```js
 import { Renderer } from '../src/renderer.js';